it0dan/sample-graphql-server/README.md

 ## Problem?
 If you find some trouble to have some fun with this code feel confortable to open a new `ISSUE`.

-But if you find some trouble and know how to solve, please open a `PULL REQUEST`.
+But if you find some trouble and know how to solve it, please open a `PULL REQUEST`.